(Matthew 9, 14-15)

 (Here it stands very clear that Jesus didn’t eat.
 But we don’t know whether he drank water.
 There are different meanings about that among Bible teachers.
 But when Satan came to tempt Him, he tempted Him only with bread, not with water.
 If that means that Jesus fasted only from eating, but drank water – the Bible doesn’t tell.)

-But Moses was in the same situation as Jesus, when he was up on the
+But Moses was in the same situation as Jesus, when he was up on the mountain of Sinai to receive the 10 commandments from God.

 (Deuteronomy 9, 9-10 and 15-19)